binbinbinv/ProtSol/README.md

 ## 2. Retrain the model

+If you wanna retrain the model, please ensure that you have at least 24GB of available GPU memory.
+The training process lasts approximately 40 epochs, with each epoch taking at least 1 hour.
+In total, it will take around 2 days, depending on the computational power of your GPU.

-If you wanna retrain the model, plz run the code below:
+Then run the code below:

 ```shell
 python train.py